Brainvibe/1UpLoot/README.md

   * Used to generate pages, generate dynamic links, and content within the application.

 * **[Python 3](https://www.python.org/)**
-  * Used to integrate Flask in this project and CRUD tasks.
+  * Used to integrate Flask in this project and all CRUD tasks.

 * **[Mongodb](https://cloud.mongodb.com)**
   * Database used for this project, for CRUD (create, read, update & delete) tasks.